-Greg Jones

-Managing Director
+Greg Jones Managing Director

-The information in this report that relates to Exploration Results is based on information compiled by Greg Jones, BSc (Hons), who is a member of the Australasian Institute of Mining and Metallurgy.
+The information in this report that relates to Exploration Results, the Geology, Data, Mineralisation Interpretation and Wireframes is based on information compiled by Greg Jones, BSc (Hons), who is a Member of the Australasian Institute of Mining and Metallurgy.
 Mr Jones is a Director of Variscan Mines Limited and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Jones consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.